UmairMalik309/cfwheels/guides/command-line-tools/wheels-generate-commands.md

 ![wheels new - final screen](<../.gitbook/assets/Screen Shot 2022-06-18 at 12.35.40 PM.png>)

-If you opted to continue you'll see a bunch of things scroll across your screen as the various items are downloaded and configured.
+If you opted to continue, you'll see a bunch of things scroll across your screen as the various items are downloaded and configured.
 Eventually you will see this status screen letting you know that everything was installed properly.&#x20;

 ## `wheels generate app`